Rutledge Tower Pre Op Clinic

 Should further treatment be required prior to surgery, the patient’s primary care provider or surgery office will be contacted to arrange that care.
 If post-operative co-management of disease is anticipated, a preoperative consult with that specific service is recommended.

 When medically appropriate, phone screens are available for patients having surgery in the RT ambulatory OR or Ashley Avenue Main OR.
-These patients are generally healthy, require no further lab testing, and have no questions or concerns regarding anesthesia.
+These patients are generally healthy, require no further lab testing, and have no questions or concerns regarding anesthesia or those patients that find it impossible to come to the Pre-op clinc.
 The surgical history and physical exam, consent, and posting slips are completed as usual.
-A registered nurse from the RT Preop Clinic will then contact the patient prior to their surgery date.
+In addition, any patient with a past medical history treated at an outside hospital should have a request for medical records form signed at the the time of their surgery clinic visit and forwarded to the Pre Operative clinic.
+This will enable the Preoperative Clinic to get old records without the patient returning to the hospital.
+A registered nurse from the Preop Clinic will then contact the patient prior to their surgery date.

 Inpatients or patients who will be admitted prior to their procedure are not evaluated in the Preop Clinic or PAT Unit.
 Once the patient has been admitted, you may contact the Main Desk in the Department of Anesthesiology and Perioperative Medicine at 792-2322 to arrange to have the patient evaluated by anesthesia personnel in the hospital.